eozd/bnmf-algs/README.md

 ### General View
 The library is divided into sections using C++ namespaces.
-The main namespace of the library is bnmf_algs.
+The main namespace of the library is bnmf-algs.
 The rest of the large namespaces are as follows:

 #### alloc_model
 This namespace contains allocation model related parameter classes and